-VBS101 BUSINESS TECHNOLOGY CONCEPTS

-GR: 9,10,11; One-half year; Credit: 0.5 PREREQUISITE: None.
+VBS101 BUSINESS TECHNOLOGY CONCEPTS GR: 9,10,11; One year; Credit: 1.0

 Business Technology Concepts will provide an overview of all aspects of business marketing and management, including the concepts, functions, and skills required for meeting the challenges of operating a business in a global economy.
 Topics covered will include the various forms of business ownership, including entrepreneurship, as well as the basic functional areas of business (finance, management, marketing, administration, and production).
 Students will be introduced to a wide range of careers in fields such as accounting, financial services, information technology, marketing, and management.
 Emphasis will be placed on business computer applications, communication skills, business ethics, decision making, and problem solving.
 This course meets the graduation requirement for consumer education and provides job-relevant employability skills integrated with classroom instruction.